hmrc/ctc-traders-phase5-tis/source/documentation/index.md

-### Release for transit refused for safety and security reasons (DDNTA section: III.II.2.9.3)
+### Release for transit refused for safety and security reasons

 **Applicable procedures:** normal and simplified.